Category: E

 πŸ“ Location & Geography

-East Andover is a charming town located in the state of Maine, in the United States.
-It is part of Oxford County and is situated in the western part of the state.
-The town is nestled amidst the scenic beauty of the Appalachian Mountains and is bordered by the Androscoggin River.
+East Montpelier is a charming town located in the state of Vermont, United States.
+It is situated in Washington County, which is in the central part of the state.
+The town is nestled in the Winooski River valley and is surrounded by rolling hills and lush green landscapes.
+The landscape is dotted with farms, forests, and residential areas.

 🌎 Coordinates

-The geographical coordinates for East Andover are approximately 44.65 degrees North latitude and 70.75 degrees West longitude.
+The geographical coordinates for East Montpelier are approximately 44.27 degrees north latitude and 72.50 degrees west longitude.

 πŸ—ΊοΈ Region & Area